Quickstart: pdb2reaction all --scan-lists (Scan mode)¶

 Goal¶

 Run the full pdb2reaction all workflow from a single structure by driving one or more bond distances via --scan-lists/-s.
-This automatically chains: staged scan → MEP refinement → (optional) TS optimization + IRC.
+This automatically chains: staged scan → minimum energy path (MEP) refinement → (optional) transition state (TS) optimization and intrinsic reaction coordinate (IRC).

 Prerequisites¶